Sudhaanshuu/Arogyam/README.md

 - [Our Partners](#our-partners)
 - [Contact Us](#contact-us)
 - [About This Repo](#about-this-repo)

+# How to Use

+Follow these steps to set up and run the project:

+1. **Clone the Repository**: Clone the repository `git clone https://github.com/Sudhaanshuu/Arogyam.git`

+2. **Navigate to the Directory**: Use the command `cd Arogyam` to navigate to the specific directory.

+3. **Install Dependencies**: Run the command to download all the libraries of the Python engine.
+Use the command `pip install -r requirements.txt`.

+4. **Run the Streamlit App**: Execute the command `streamlit run su.py` in the terminal.

+5. **Navigate Back to Main Directory**: Go back to the main directory, which is 'arogyam', by using the command `cd ..`.

+6. **Open index.html**: Open the 'index.html' file with a live server.

+That's it!
+You have successfully set up and run the project.

 ## Features
 - *Home:* Overview of the Arogyam-Kiosk and its functionalities.